endpointservices/mps3/docs/causal_consistency_checking.md

 verify the API semantics are observably correct just from SDK usage experiments.

 Verifying causal consistency is quite tricky in general ([NP-Complete](https://arxiv.org/abs/1611.00580#:~:text=Causal%20consistency%20is%20one%20of,according%20to%20their%20causal%20precedence.) in fact!), but I consider randomized property checking central to building a robust infrastructure.
 Here I explain a low complexity technique for verifying causal consistency, that avoids complex model checking.
-Its implemented in < 100 lines of Typescript and uses `eval`!
+Its implemented in < 100 lines of Typescript ([source](https://github.com/endpointservices/mps3/blob/12969b06c6564ac9df6c450f3d15a7ca3a5a9a25/src/__tests__/consistency.ts#L25)) and uses `eval` legitimately!
 We avoid any searching by exploiting the known global timeline.

 ### Relevant Reading